The History of Memorial Day

 By the end of the Civil War, Americans came to realize the most devastating event in the history of the United States.
 It is estimated some 620,000 Americans were killed.
 Nearly everyone in the country had known someone that was killed during the war.
 While the Union side came to be known as the victor, both sides came away feeling devastated.

 Memorial Day was originally conceived as a day to memorialize the solidiers who lost their lives in the Civil War.
-It was first called "Decoration Day", in reference the decorations that were laid on tombstones, and hung from buildings.
+It was first called "Decoration Day", in reference to the decorations that were laid on tombstones, and hung from buildings.

 The earliest known evidence of such observance goes back to various women's auxillary groups in the North and South, when ladies organized events to honor their war dead by decorating graves.
 The earliest recorded event took place on April 25, 1866 in Columbus, Mississippi when a group of women formed an association to decorate the graves of civil war soldiers, starting with those who died in the Battle of Shiloh.